 By targeting different receptors within the somatosensory system, the KTM alleviates pain and facilitates lymphatic drainage by microscopically lifting the skin.
 This lifting affect forms convolutions in the skin thus increasing interstitial space and allowing for a decrease in inflammation of the affected areas.

 The KTM starts with two basic muscle taping techniques.
 These are used to balance muscles and bring them up to functional level.
 The first is applied for overuse and acute injuries and for rehabilitation.
 In such cases the tape is applied insertion to origin.
 The second is applied for increased muscle function and to address chronic conditions.
 Origin to insertion taping is used here.

 In addition to these basic techniques, there are many correctional procedures that deal with positioning as well as other specific purposes such as pain relief.
 All the correctional procedures are specific, including treatments for cerebral palsy, pediatric needs, lymphedema and a host of other specific conditions.

 The following areas are addressed by correctional procedures:

 The Kinesio Taping® Method has been shown to have positive physiological effects on the skin, lymphatic and circulatory system, fascia, muscles, ligaments, tendons, and joints.
 It can be used in conjunction with a multitude of other treatments and modalities, and is effective during the acute, chronic and rehabilitative phases of injury as well as for preventative measures.

-If you are experiencing back pain, neck pain, shoulder pain, knee pain, muscle spasm, or stiffness, call our office today to schedule an immediate appointment so you can witness how our techniques may benefit you.
+If you are experiencing back pain, neck pain, muscle spasm, or stiffness, call our office today to schedule an immediate appointment so you can witness how our techniques may benefit you.